Factorization, Supersymmetry, Coherent States and Classical Trajectories: Introduction

 The path taken here is the following.
-For the harmonic oscillator, the coherent states are normalizable.
-The superpotential is a one degree polynomial.
+For the harmonic oscillator, the superpotential is a one degree polynomial.
 To get an insight into the subject, we study an ad hoc system whose superpotential is polynomial.
 For simplicity and to ensure normalizability, we take it to be of third degree.
 The physical potential is then a sixth degree polynomial whose classical trajectories can be computed.
 The coherent states can be obtained in closed form.
-We than proceed to the calculation of the mean value of the position operator for these states.
+We then proceed to the calculation of the mean value of the position operator for these states.
 Comparison is then made with the classical trajectories.\\

+The basic result of this paper is that the mean value of the position operator can be written as a power series in time with coefficients whose relations to the superpotential are given in the general case.
+These coefficients imply integrals and recursion formulas.\\

 The paper is organized as follows.
-The second section is a quick reminder of the formalism of SUSY coherent states that we need.
+The second section is a quick reminder of the formalism of Supersymmetry (SUSY) and coherent states that we need.
 The third section deals with the calculation of the mean value of the position operator in general.
 We apply it to a simple toy model in the fourth section.
-The treatment of the harmonic oscillator is put in the Appendix and shows that the analysis captures what is known by other methods.
+The treatment of the harmonic oscillator is put in the Appendix A and shows that the analysis captures what is known by other methods.
+Appendix B deals with a family of superpotentials related to the harmonic oscillator.